5559175/Skycam/README.md

 Through a **LOT** of trial and error, **Gemini** coded this app and portions of the scripts for me as I am **not** a developer but I do have lots of Linux and other computing experience.

-The app runs in Python/Flask on TCP/5050 in a Docker container.
+The app runs in Python/Flask on TCP/5050 via a Docker container.

 # Main Function